Servant-Cities/Transparency-and-explainability-for-algorithmic-decisions-at-work/README.md

 nano .env
 ```

-3. Using node v20 or more (you can use [nvm](https://github.com/nvm-sh/nvm) to specify it in case multiple versions are installed), run this command to start the app and make it accessible on port 3000
+3. Using node v18 or more (you can use [nvm](https://github.com/nvm-sh/nvm) to specify it in case multiple versions are installed), run this command to start the app and make it accessible on port 3000
 ```
-node --env-file=.env build
+node build
 ```

 ### Setup for production
 1. To keep the app running after the end of the user session or in case of a crash, you'll need to [create a service](https://medium.com/@lnsolutionsee/how-to-install-and-automatically-run-a-node-js-app-with-systemd-29a610b0bd35).

-* The working directory is the path to the /app folder (you need a build folder and a correct.env file)
+* The working directory is the path to the absolute-path-to/app folder (you need a build folder and a correct.env file)
-* The ExecStart should use the path to /app/build
+* The ExecStart should use the path to absolute-path-to/app/build

 If you followed the previous steps, first stop the app using CTRL + C you can get the absolute path to /app using the following command:
 ```
 pwd
 ```

-2. You should also set up a reverse proxy of your choice to apply SSL certificates and forward requests for the domain allocated to the app. ((Example with Nginx)[https://www.baeldung.com/nginx-forward-proxy])
+2. You should also set up a reverse proxy of your choice to apply SSL certificates and forward requests for the domain allocated to the app. ([Example with Nginx](https://www.baeldung.com/nginx-forward-proxy))

 ### Clean behind